 - A20.
 For a particular account balance, class of transaction or disclosure, the higher an assessed risk of material misstatement at the assertion level, the more judgment is often involved in planning and performing the audit procedures and evaluating the results thereof.
 In such circumstances, the external auditor will need to perform more procedures directly in accordance with paragraph 18 of this HKSA, and accordingly, make less use of the work of the internal audit function in obtaining sufficient appropriate audit evidence.
 Furthermore, as explained in HKSA 200,20 the higher the assessed risks of material misstatement, the more persuasive the audit evidence required by the external auditor will need to be, and, therefore, the external auditor will need to perform more of the work directly. - A21.
-As explained in HKSA 315 (Revised),21 significant risks require special audit consideration and therefore the external auditor's ability to use the work of the internal audit function in relation to significant risks will be restricted to procedures that involve limited judgment.
+As explained in HKSA 315 (Revised 2019),21 significant risks are risks assessed close to the upper end of the spectrum of inherent risk and therefore the external auditor's ability to use the work of the internal audit function in relation to significant risks will be restricted to procedures that involve limited judgment.
 In addition, where the risks of material misstatement is other than low, the use of the work of the internal audit function alone is unlikely to reduce audit risk to an acceptably low level and eliminate the need for the external auditor to perform some tests directly. - A22.
 Carrying out procedures in accordance with this HKSA may cause the external auditor to reevaluate the external auditor's assessment of the risks of material misstatement.
 Consequently, this may affect the external auditor's determination of whether to use the work of the internal audit function and whether further application of this HKSA is necessary.